-Ideally, when you are seated on your bike, with the pedal in the lowest position, the saddle should be raised so that your knee only has a 30 degree angle in it.
+Ideally, when you are seated on your bike, with the pedal in the lowest position, the saddle should be raised so that your knee only has a 30-degree angle in it.

 This bike is absolutely phenomenal.
 I’m not only going to say that it is the best fitness hybrid but that it may qualify as the best bike on the market.

-In a word, the Diamondback Hybrid is impressive.
+In a word, the Diamondback is impressive.

-Here’s what I really appreciate about this bike.
+Here’s what I appreciate about this bike.

-Quality: Diamondback has been making bikes for a long time, and they continue to make some of the most durable mountain and bmx bikes on the market.
-They know how to create a bike that can take a beating, and they don’t cut corners.
+Quality: Diamondback has been making bikes for a long time, and they continue to make some of the most durable mountain and BMX bikes on the market.
+They know how to create a bicycle that can take a beating, and they don’t cut corners.
 The frames are welded aluminum, the wheels have TWO LAYERS (double-walled) of aluminum, and they use durable Shimano components.
 Not all Shimano components are created equal, but Diamondback uses the good ones.

-Fast: This bike is going to lean you forward, so you will ride on it just like you were on a mountain bike.
-This not only makes you a little more aerodynamic, it also enables you to use both your glute muscles and your quads, letting you burn more calories and deliver more power.
+Fast: This bicycle is going to lean you forward, so you will ride on it just like you were on a mountain bike.
+This not only makes you a little more aerodynamic, but it also enables you to use both your glute muscles and your quads, letting you burn more calories and deliver more power.